-ECG findings include wide QRS complex (duration >120 milliseconds) at a rate greater than 100 bpm.
+ECG findings for sustained ventricular tachycardia (VT) include wide QRS complex (duration >120 milliseconds) at a rate greater than 100 bpm.

-Patients may have a normal cardiac output or may be haemodynamically compromised during episodes of ventricular tachycardia (VT).
-Presence or absence of symptoms does not differentiate VT from supraventricular tachycardia (SVT).
+Patients may have a normal cardiac output or may be haemodynamically compromised during episodes of VT.
+Presence or absence of symptoms does not reliably differentiate VT from supraventricular tachycardia.

-Torsades de pointes (TdP): polymorphic VT with a characteristic twisting morphology occurring in the setting of QT interval prolongation.
+Torsades de pointes is a polymorphic VT with a characteristic twisting morphology occurring in the setting of QT interval prolongation.

-Sustained VT is usually observed in ischaemic cardiomyopathy, but idiopathic VT may also be observed in patients without structural heart disease.
+Sustained VT is usually observed in ischaemic and non-ischaemic cardiomyopathy, but idiopathic VT may also be observed in patients without structural heart disease.

-Among patients with prior MI or non-ischaemic cardiomyopathy, VT is usually due to re-entry involving regions of slowed conduction adjacent to scar.
+Among patients with prior myocardial infarction or non-ischaemic cardiomyopathy, VT is usually due to re-entry involving regions of slowed conduction adjacent to scar.